xogeny/dockergen/README.md

-# `dockergen` - A utility for generating Dockerfiles for Node projects

 The goal of this project is to create a simple Node package that is capable of creating customized `Dockerfile`s for Node projects and building the images associated with those `Dockerfile`s.